by Alina Livneva25 July '19

 Getting the bottom of Islamic Art through Metropolitan Museum of Art eye

 They won't see panels from 15th-century Germany hanging together with images in the Florentine Quattrocento on the excuse they're Christian.
-And Chinese scrolls won't be thrown together with a few from Japan or Korea on the basis of common Buddhist themes.
+And Chinese scrolls won't be thrown together with a few from Japan or Korea based on common Buddhist themes.
 The arts of Japan and Korea, China, whether Buddhist or Confucianist, are considered from the perspective of the history of the civilizations, sparing viewers any aesthetic inconsistency.
-Inconsistency is apparently not a concern.
+Inconsistency is not a concern.
 Never mind that their histories clarify the highly distinctive nature of the artwork of every broad cultural location.
 Historical Iran, broken up To the modern countries of Iran, Afghanistan, Tajikistan, and Azerbaijan, and pieces here and there, stocks with China the privilege of being among the two oldest civilizations on earth with an uninterrupted continuity on its own land.

 In The Arab Near East lands such as Syria and Iraq have age-old pasts.
 But they largely rejected it, compared to Iran.
 This is true of Egypt, whose ancient civilization left few traces on its collective character from the Islamic period.

-Add to the mixture the equally complex history of the Persianate Islamic Civilization first introduced to India by invaders coming from historical Iran in the 11th century, led by rulers of Turkic stock.
+Add to the mixture the equally complicated history of the Persianate Islamic Civilization first introduced to India by invaders coming from historical Iran in the 11th century, led by rulers of Turkic stock.
 The most recent one of the Türki-speaking founders of a dynasty in India rushed in from Central Asia where Persian culture prevailed, preserved Persian at their courts and brought tens of thousands of Iranian literati.

 Mix all the above and you also get a brew that's enough to disorient the visitor.